 Now that Biden has issued his Executive Order, the European Commission will now consider whether the protections provided are sufficient for adequacy to be granted to the US.
 However, this requires a decision to be drafted and the opinion of the European Data Protection Board (EDPB) be considered (although the Commission is not bound by the findings).
 There is also the possibility that the Member States could block the decision; but, like the EDPB, any complaints are not binding.
 We expect that this A series of actions or steps taken in order to achieve a particular end. could take months, with some kind of decision by Spring 2023.
 Questions and challenges from organisations and individuals (like Max Schrems) can be raised to the courts and the authorities in this time and, of course, even after it is implemented, if it gets that far.

 For now, organisations will need to continue using existing transfer mechanisms until a new adequacy decision is granted by the EU Commission.

 It is important to note that this decision only affects the EU and, if adequacy is decided, only the EU would automatically be seen as a qualifying state by the US.
 That being said, the UK has expressed interest in creating its own similar framework with the US.
 The Department of Digital, Culture, Media and Sport (DCMS) only recently published a press release expressing an interest in a potential adequacy agreement with the U.S. The U.S will then have to accept us as a ‘qualifying state’, as per the Executive Order.
-But again, until decisions are finalised and formal, organisations should continue using the International Data Transfer Agreement or the Addendum to the EU SCCs to transfer personal data to the US.
+But again, until decisions are finalised and formal, organisations should continue using the International Data Transfer Agreement or the An additional document that modifies, clarifies, or supplements the terms of an existing legal document without nullifying the original content. to the EU SCCs to transfer personal data to the US.